cpl/cryptor/docs/CONTRIBUTING.md

 ### Propose tests

-Feel free to skip opening an issue for adding or chaning tests.
+Feel free to skip opening an issue for adding or changing tests.
 You can skip straight to a PR.

 ### How to PR